wglass/lighthouse/docs/source/writing_plugins/balancers.rst

   .. warning::

-     It it is *incredibly important* that this method be idempodent with regards to instances of your Balancer subclass.
+     It it is *incredibly important* that this method be idempotent with regards to instances of your Balancer subclass.
 Configurations can be altered at any time in any manner, sometimes with invalid values!
-You want your plugin's state to refect the contents of the YAML config file at all times.
+You want your plugin's state to reflect the contents of the YAML config file at all times.

 * `sync_file(self, clusters)`: